 ETSS Wicklow uses iPads for its Junior Cycle classes.
 These devices provide teachers and students with an array of methodologies that have the potential to hugely benefit teaching, learning and assessment.
 However, ETSS Wicklow has adopted a blended approach to the use of technology and as such, teachers are deeply conscious of ensuring the continued development of active learning skills such as writing, communication and team work.
 This will be reflected in the approach to assessment which continues to include hand written tests, hand written project work, oral exams, presentations, project work etc... - students' copies remain an important part of teaching, learning and assessment and should be used frequently and maintained to the highest standards possible.
 Work in copies will be monitored and assessed regularly by teachers and written feedback recorded in students' copies.
 Where possible, tests should be completed in copies.
-This allows students to be well organised and have a clear record of their progress throughout the school year.
-It also allows parents to monitor their children's progress with ease.
+This allows students to be well organised and have a clear record of their progress with ease.